delendum-xyz/delendum.xyz/_posts/2022-09-04-formal-verification-zk-constraint-systems.md

 * [Ecne](https://0xparc.org/blog/ecne) is a special-purpose automatic proof search tool which can prove that an R1CS constraint system defines a function (total or partial)
     * In other words, it proves that for any input values on which the system is satisfiable, there is a unique combination of output values on which the system is satisfied
     * This approach has been proven to be useful in flushing out bugs in circuits
-* [Starkware](https://starkware.co/) is writing [Lean](https://leanprover.github.io/) [proofs](https://github.com/starkware-libs/formal-proofs) to check that circuits expressed as Cairo programs conform to their specs
+* [Starkware](https://starkware.co/) is writing [Lean](https://leanprover.github.io/) [proofs](https://github.com/starkware-libs/formal-proofs) to check that circuits expressed as Cairo programs conform to their specs.
 * [Alex Ozdemir](https://cs.stanford.edu/~aozdemir/research/) from Stanford is working on adding a finite field solver to the [cvc5](https://github.com/alex-ozdemir/CVC4/tree/ff) SMT Solver.
 * Lucas Clemente Vella and Leonardo Alt are working on [SMT solver](https://github.com/lvella/polynomial-solver/blob/master/docs/SMT-2022-extended-abstract/full-text.pdf) of polynomial equations over finite fields.